 Meet Drew Davis and Krislin Kreis.
 Drew is a former MMA fighter and now an assistant state attorney.
 And Krislin, a photographer who teaches photography at Union Academy.
 Drew is originally from Chester, Virginia, and Krislin is originally from Estonia.

 In addition to resorting to the home.
-This dynamic duo has made painstaking efforts to research the home’s history down to blueprints on display in the house.
+This dynamic duo has made painstaking efforts to research the home’s history down to the blueprints on display.
 They are also restoring the home faithful to style, honoring Conrad’s original dream.

 Both are passionate about historic preservation and want The Wonder House to be preserved for future generations to come.